-Stefan Kooths, Head of the Forecasting Center at the IfW Kiel Institute for the World Economy, breaks down the potential transatlantic trade conflict, saying that foreign direct investments may play a large role in keeping this conflict from becoming a trade war.
+Stefan Kooths, Head of Forecasting Center at the IfW Kiel Institute for the World Economy, and Galina Potjagailo, IfW Kiel Institute for the World Economy, break down the potential transatlantic trade conflict, saying that foreign direct investments may play a large role in keeping this conflict from becoming a trade war.

 The G20 is unable to solve the world’s problems.
 Time for a new approach: five major powers should take charge of the planet’s fate—including a strong Europe.
 A column by Henrik Müller.